 Futurità has two goal, the first is to facilitate the development of the culture of sustainability, bringing new economic models supported by individuals and companies close to the interests and daily life of the younger generations into the world of young people and schools; the second is to propose learning tools to help third and fourth grade students understand the mechanisms underlying sustainable economic development strategies.

-The first edition of Futurità - held in the school year 2020/21 - involved 73 classes, this second edition has the ambition to reach a target of 200 classes.
+The first edition of Futurità - held in the school year 2020/21 - involved 73 classes, this second edition reached 130 classes in 42 schools, involving over 2350 students and 140 teachers.

 The didactic structure

 The contents of the course - consistent with the teaching of Civic Education - are offered with different formats through the digital platform.
 The different themes - discussed in a simple way, with direct languages and practical cases - are developed in four modules.